 Would it really be a Christmas lights post if we didn’t mention ZOOLIGHTS?
 This is probably the best-known Christmas light festival in Calgary, and for good reason.
 Located at the Calgary Zoo, ZOOLIGHTS has over 200 displays and 2 million Christmas lights.

 But it’s not just about the lights, there are also fire pits and activity zones.
-This year, the Zoo is featuring a new light story in Prehistoric Park, a Polar Wonderland, a multi-sensory show at the gorilla amphitheatre and snow globes for rent!
+You’ll want to check out Polar Nights in Prehistoric Park and the snow available globes to rent in the Dorothy Harvie Gardens.

-Zoolights starts on November 18 and runs until January 8.
-Tickets start at $14.95.
+Zoolights starts on November 17 and runs until January 7.

 Each year, Spruce Meadows creates a tranquil, drive-thru light display that you can enjoy from the comfort of your warm car.
 The two-km pathway runs through the sparkling grounds.
-The light show runs Friday through Sunday starting December 9.
-All of the details aren’t available yet, so stay tuned to the Spruce Meadows website.
+The light show runs every weekend in December starting December 8, Friday through Sunday.
+For details on how to enter, visit to the Spruce Meadows website.

 Canadian Pacific Holiday Train